ory/docs/docs/ecosystem/contributing.md

 ## Introduction

-There are many ways in which you can contribute, beyond writing code.
+You can contribute in many ways beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

-_Please note_: We take Ory's security and our users' trust very seriously.
-If you believe you have found a security issue in Ory, please responsibly disclose by contacting us at security@ory.sh.
+_Please note_: We are serious about Ory's security and our users' trust.
+If you believe you have found a security issue in Ory, please disclose by contacting us at security@ory.sh.

 First: As a potential contributor, your changes and ideas are welcome at any hour of the day or night, weekdays, weekends, and holidays.
 Please do not ever